ContractLand/terra-bridge-btc/README.md

 ## Background
-Terra-Bridge-BTC is a protocol for interchain transfers between Ethereum and Bitcoin.
+Terra-Bridge is a protocol for interchain transfers between Ethereum and Bitcoin.

 ### Purpose
 The purpose of this proposal is to establish in details the mechanism for permission-less transferring of assets between Ethereum and Bitcoin.